sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>keyutils</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Linux Key Management Utilities
+Short desc    : Linux Key Management Utilities
 URL          : http://people.redhat.com/~dhowells/keyutils/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : Utilities to control the kernel key management facility and to provide
+Descript     : Utilities to control the kernel key management facility and to provide
              : a mechanism by which the kernel call back to user space to get a key
              : instantiated.
 ```